James Musa: Waitakere City (2011)

 Following a successful 2011 FIFA U-20 World Cup for the New Zealand U-20 team, he was linked with Bradford City in England.
 Despite early reports that Musa had signed a two-year deal with the Bantams, the deal fell through when the manager, Peter Jackson offered his resignation to the club.

 In 2012 Musa again played for Waitakere City where he was able to get competitive games before the 2012 Summer Olympics in London.

-Team Wellington
+Team Wellington (2011 – 2012)

 On 20 October 2011 Musa signed for Team Wellington to play in the ASB Premiership.
 He scored his first goal for the club in a 3–2 last gasp win against Waikato FC on 5 February 2012.

 Musa helped Team Wellington to a 4th-place finish in the league where they went on to beat league winners Auckland City FC in a two leg semi-final 1–0 at home and 4–1 away to secure a place in the ASB Premiership Grand Final against Waitakere United where they succumbed to a 4–1 loss at Trusts Stadium, Auckland.

-Fulham
+Fulham (2012 – 2013)

 Following a substitute appearance for the New Zealand U-23 team at the London 2012 Olympic Games against Egypt at Old Trafford, Musa was approached by English Premier League club Fulham for a trial.